Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/intercom.md

 - All visitor topics
 - Event topics

+See a full list of topics in the [Intercom documentation](https://developers.intercom.com/intercom-api-reference/reference/webhook-models-1).

 ## Disconnect the integration

 To disconnect the Intercom integration, navigate to this URL, replacing `**your_Intercom_app_id**` with your Intercom app ID.